sathomas/jsDataV.is/src/text/ch3/03-annotations.md

 ### Step 2: Prepare the HTML Markup

 Our visualization will include three distinct areas, each in a `<div>` element.
 The primary `<div>` created in line 3 will hold the chart.
 Underneath the chart we'll add the primary tool tip information in its own `<div>` (line 4), and we'll include supplementary details to the right (line 7).
-The example below uses inline styles for clarity; a production site might prefer to use <span class="smcp">CSS</span> style sheets.
+The following example uses inline styles for clarity; a production site might prefer to use <span class="smcp">CSS</span> style sheets.

 ``` {.html .numberLines}
 <div id="stock">